-*** Studio Equipment *** Music room with keyboard, stereo system with iPod connection, CD player and computer, futon sofa, large mirror.
+*** Studio Equipment *** Music room with keyboard, ipad, bluetooth speaker, USB charging station with electrical outlets, CD player and computer, wifi, futon sofa, large mirror and music stand.

 *** Specialties *** I teach a wide variety of styles and specialize in audition and performance preparation.
 I do vocal coaching as well as voice lessons.
 I teach, Pop, R&B, Country, Musical theater, classical, folk, choral music, praise band and others.
 I also work with music in different languages such as Latin, Italian, French, Spanish, German and of course English.